Carvana vs. CarMax: Who’s Better for Buying and Selling Used Cars?

 Similarities Between Carvana and CarMax

-The trading, buying and selling processes between the companies are very similar, but Carvana is an almost entirely online experience.
+The trading, buying and selling processes between the companies are very similar, but Carvana is an entirely online experience if you don’t use a vending machine.
 As for both companies’ search functions, you can narrow down your choices using the following parameters:

 - Body type